Toyguna/Multiblock-Machinery/README.md

 ## What is Multiblock Machinery?
-Multiblock Machinery is a Minecraft mod that enables users to create custom multiblocks with custom functionality with ease.
+Multiblock Machinery is a Minecraft fabric
+( forge backports are planned ) mod that enables users to create custom multiblocks with custom functionality with ease.
 This mod is designed with modpack makers in mind.